jennerwein/swarmlab/swarm_ansible_prov/README.md

 ---------------- | -------------
 provision | The main used playbook and all roles (docker, docker-swarm, general, portainer, visualizer) config.yml | The default configuration of the Lab, to change the default configuration, please read the **Lab configuration** part or the comments in config file
-Vagrantfile | FIle used to build the virtual machines of the Lab
+Vagrantfile | File used to build the virtual machines (managers and workers) of the Lab

 ## Lab configuration

 Configuration | Meaning | Default value
 ---------------- | ------------- | ----------------
-VM_BOX | The Boxe installed on the build VMs | ubuntu/bionic64 (last version of ubuntu bionic) [https://app.vagrantup.com/ubuntu/boxes/bionic64]
+VM_BOX | Boxe to be installed | ubuntu/bionic64 (last version of ubuntu bionic) [https://app.vagrantup.com/ubuntu/boxes/bionic64]
 NUMBER_OF_MANAGERS | Desired number of managers | 1
 NUMBER_OF_WORKERS| Desired number of workers | 1
 MEMORY_MANAGER | Memory used for a manager | 768 (please consider the memory of your computer by changing this value)